 Provides observation and management of the classroom and learning activities of special education pupils.
 The student assumes increasing responsibility for directing the classroom.
 Graded "S/U".
-In addition to the elementary or secondary student teaching experience in a regular classroom, there will be a required 8-10 weeks of student teaching in a special education classroom.
-Prerequisites: Satisfactory completion of all required EDU courses, SED courses and the pre-student teaching experience.
+In addition to the elementary or secondary student teaching experience in a regular classroom, there will be a required 8-10 weeks of student teaching in a special education elementary classroom.
+Or 15 weeks in a secondary special education classroom.
+Prerequisites: Admission to SOE, satisfactory completion of all required EDU courses, SED courses and the pre-student teaching experience.
+Approved by SOE to student teach.
 To be taken concurrently with SED 430.
 (Offered in fall and spring.)
 (See note under requirements section.)